hal/model-graph/README.md

 # WildFly Model Graph

-Tool which reads the management model from a WildFly instance and stores it in a [Neo4j](https://neo4j.com/) database.
+Tool which reads the management model from a WildFly instance and stores it as a graph in a [Neo4j](https://neo4j.com/) database.
 If not specified otherwise the tool starts at the root resource and reads the resource descriptions in a recursive way.

 ## Graph

-The tool creates the following graph in the Neo4j database:
+The tool creates the following graph:

 ![Alt text](https://g.gravizo.com/g?
  digraph mg {